iOffice/ioffice.github.io/api/api.md

 ### Create a Room [POST]
-The following attributes are required to create a Room: *name*, *type*
+The following attributes are required to create a Room: `name` and `type`.

 + Request (application/json)